-This family-run gem is something to behold – they recommend the house special paella de mar y montaña (surf and turf paella).
+This family-run gem is something to behold – they recommend the house’s special paella de mar y montaña (surf and turf paella).
 It’s a menu apt for celiacs – all the fried food is battered in gluten-free chickpea flour.

-Ideal for a night out in the picturesque Gracia district or a low-key family dinner.
+The best paella in Barcelona for a night out in the picturesque Gracia district or a low-key family dinner.

 Their slogan is ‘Rice and Sea’ – enough said.

-This so-called urban beach restaurant in tourist central at Barceloneta beach is overseen by double Michelin starred chef Xavier Pellicer.
+This so-called urban beach restaurant in tourist central at Barceloneta beach is overseen by double Michelin-starred chef Xavier Pellicer.
 It naturally serves some of the best paella in Barcelona – just make sure you get a seat in the upstairs dining room because the view from there is incredible.

 Expect to pay 30-35 euros, which is a great price-quality ratio for the neighbourhood.
 The organic vegetable paella is a great vegetarian option.

-Ideal for beach lovers and people watching.
+Ideal for beach lovers and people-watching.

 With great prices usually reserved for previously frozen paella, this Barcelona paella restaurant offers ridiculous lunch menu specials that’ll have you full for about a tenner a head.

-It’s a stone’s throw from the famous Rambla but don’t let the touristy appearance fool you – locals chow down here daily.
-The traditional paella valenciana (paella with rabbit and chicken) is a favourite.
+It’s a stone’s throw from the famous Rambla, but don’t let the touristy appearance fool you – locals chow down here daily.
+The traditional paella Valenciana (paella with rabbit and chicken) is a favourite.

 Ideal for bargain hunters and those ready for a night out in the Gotico.